truenas/documentation/content/TrueCommand/API/notices/list.md

 ### Events
-Events from this change will be sent to everybody currently logged-in who has read permission for the system which triggered the alert
+Events from this change will be sent to everybody currently logged-in who has read permission for the system which triggered the alert.

 Example:
 ```